CDAGaming/CraftPresence-Wow-Edition/README.md

 - `/cp view currentData` - Displays in Text Form, your Current RPC Data
 - `/cp view assets <large|small|all>` - Displays all Asset IconKeys available to you
 - `/cp view dimensions` - Displays all Dimension Names available for use
-- `/cp help // /cp ?` - Help Command to display the Above Commands and These Explanations
+- `/cp <help|?` - Help Command to display the Above Commands and These Explanations

 ## Placeholders
-In some Configuration Areas, CraftPresence Provides some Placeholders to make things easier:
+In some Configuration Areas, CraftPresence provides Placeholders to make things easier:

-(Placeholders are also not Case-Sensitive, but should be entered lowercase*)
+(Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them*)

 (If Connecting to a Server via Direct Connect, CraftPresence will use the Default MOTD and Name, If you use those placeholders in your config*)